pravega/pravega/documentation/src/docs/segment-store-service.md

     - `StreamSegmentMapOperation`: Maps an Id to a Segment Name.
     - `TransactionMapOperation`: Maps an Id to a Transaction and to its Parent Segment.
     - `UpdateAttributesOperation`: Updates any attributes on a Segment.
     - `MetadataCheckpoint`: Includes an entire snapshot of the Metadata.
-This can be useful during recovery.This contains all metadata up to this point, which is a sufficient base for all operations after it.
+This can be useful during recovery.
+This contains all metadata up to this point, which is a sufficient base for all operations after it.

 ### Durable Log <a name="Durable_Log"></a>